About Kesher Families

 What does Kesher do for families?

-Kesher’s main purpose is to create meaningful and excellent learning experiences for the students, but we do also want to create a community of families among Kesher families.
+Kesher’s main purpose is to create meaningful and excellent learning experiences for the students, but we do also want to create a community among Kesher families.
 Kesher provides many opportunities throughout the year for families to gather together to celebrate holidays, learn together, and get to know one another.